We have three subcommittee leaders (below), and each of their teams is responsible for putting on the programming described above.

 ANN M. ROGERS [Director of Advocacy + Outreach]

-Ann works at Perkins + Will, with a special focus in healthcare architecture and urban design.
+Ann is an Associate and Project Architect at Perkins + Will, with a special focus in healthcare architecture.
 She cares a lot about form, function, and how buildings can make people's lives better.

-She co-founded a student club for women in architecture with a group of friends while in grad school, and is passionate about helping women reach their full potential.
 She was also the 2016 Co-Chair of Atlanta netWorking Women, and helped lead the group through its transition to Equity in Architecture.
-She is currently the Director of the Advocacy + Outreach subcommittee, which involves web design, social media management, legislative advocacy, and organizing collaborations with affiliate organizations like NOMA and CREW.
+She is currently the Director of the Advocacy + Outreach subcommittee, which involves web design, social media, legislative advocacy, and organizing collaborations with affiliate organizations like NOMA and CREW.

-Ann was recently accepted to the 2018 class of LEAD Atlanta, and hopes to cross pollinate the worlds of architecture, civic engagement, and business!
+Ann is a recent graduate of the 2018 class of LEAD Atlanta, and hopes to cross pollinate the worlds of architecture, civic engagement, and business.